 Story telling began as something we did around camp fires and over time it has been ghettoed inside traditional theatre venues and the structures that go with them.
 We believe that for our own stories and performance to survive we have to stop creating theatres where people “go” for live performance.
 Storytelling and performance needs to happen anywhere.
 People need to see performance, to see theatre and engage in theatre anywhere regardless of their income or location.

 We also believe that restricting performance to theatres places an unnecessary gatekeeper for artists and audiences.
 The majority of performers and producers wait for rare slots in theatres and fringe festivals where there are more performances than audiences members and the entire financial risk is placed on the independent producer.

 We’ve also demonstrated that there is great opportunity for business and communities to benefit by placing performances in public and business locations.
 We do this through innovative partnership with local businesses and performers by removing the fiscal and creative barriers in audience attendance.
 We create performance right where people live, work and play to make stronger, more vibrant communities.

 Paul Osuch created Anywhere with Co-Founder Alex McTavish with the very first festival in 2011.

 Paul Osuch holds a Bachelor of Business from the Queensland University of Technology and is a graduate of the NIDA Playwrights Studio.
-He is an Australia Council for the Arts Emerging Leader, a Queensland Government Cultural Champion and Arts Queensland QASP Assessor.
+He is an Australia Council for the Arts Emerging Leader, and a Queensland Government Cultural Champion.

 He was Artistic Director of Borderline Defamation Productions for several years, producing and directing the world premiere of many new works, including the Australian Film Industry nominated All My Friends Are Leaving Brisbane, which has since been adapted into a feature length film.
 He has created and marketed major productions from the Soho Theatre and Battersea Arts Centre in London to the Cement Box Theatre in Brisbane.